 - Intuitive.
 Product operations should be obvious to the user.

 - Reliable.
 Make sure that usage errors will not affect the product’s function.

 Product Without a Business Model

+You can’t develop products or services without a well-laid out strategic marketing plan.
 Business model issues resulted in the failure of 17% of startups.
 It’s a conceptual structure that supports the viability of a product or company.
 It explains how the company operates, makes money, and how it intends to achieve its goals.
-Sourobh Das, in his article at Feedough, suggested the following ways to develop an ideal business model:
+Sourobh Das in his article at Feedough, shared the following ways to develop an ideal business model: